-Each whole Warrant entitles the holder to acquire one Unit of the REIT at an exercise price of \$2.65 per Unit at any time until March 31, 2017.
-Warrants are recognized as financial liabilities measured at fair value through profit or loss and are presented as part of non-current liabilities in the statement of financial position, with changes in fair value recorded in the statement of comprehensive income.
+The Warrants are measured at fair value and presented as part of non-current liabilities in the statement of financial position, with changes in fair value recorded in the statement of comprehensive income.
 The fair value of the Warrants is determined with reference to the market price on the date of measurement.
 Upon exercise, the carrying amount of the liability representing the fair value of the Warrants on the exercise date will be reclassified to unitholders' equity.
 As of October 2014, the Warrants are traded on the TSXV under the symbol "PRV.WT".